MetaDocencia/SitioWeb-NV/content/institucional/index.en.md

           </div>

           <div>
-            <h4 class="text-xl md:text-2xl font-semibold mb-1">Code of Conduct</h4>
+            <h4 class="text-xl md:text-2xl font-semibold mb-1">Community Guidelines</h4>
             <p>
               Our
-              <a href="https://zenodo.org/records/13236269" target="_blank" rel="noopener" class="underline font-semibold">Code of Conduct (CoC)</a>
+              <a href="https://zenodo.org/records/13236269" target="_blank" rel="noopener" class="underline font-semibold">Community Guidelines</a>
               guides every activity and collaboration at MetaDocencia.
-It was built collectively and reflects our vision, mission, and values.
-Everyone participating in our initiatives commits to respecting and promoting it.
+They were built collectively and reflects our vision, mission, and values.
+Everyone participating in our initiatives commits to respecting and promoting them.
             </p>
           </div>